moomoohk/moobootstrap/website/includes/_beforeCode.md

 #MooBootstrap

-MooBootstrap is a utility I wrote in Java which makes update detection and self updating really easy.
+MooBootstrap is a [bootstrap](http://stackoverflow.com/questions/1254542/what-is-bootstrapping) I wrote in Java which makes update detection and self updating really easy.

 Check out the [README.md](https://github.com/moomoohk/moobootstrap/blob/master/README.md) for an overview.